Skip to main content

 How a BSN Can Help You Find New Opportunities

-For nurses looking for new opportunities or those who want to take their career to the next level, completing an RN to BSN online program can be an important step.
-Eligibility for more nursing positions, including nurse leadership roles, increased income and the opportunity to leave shift work behind — these advantages and more await those with a bachelor’s degree in nursing (BSN).
+For nurses looking for new opportunities or those who want to take their career to the next level, completing the online Registered Nurse to Bachelor of Science in Nursing (RN to BSN) program from the University of North Carolina Wilmington (UNCW) can be an important step.
+Eligibility for more advanced nursing positions, including nurse leadership roles, the potential for increased income and the opportunity to leave shift work behind await nurses with a BSN.

 1. BSN Programs Provide More Nursing Knowledge and Skills

-BSN programs teach nurses knowledge and skills often not covered in diploma programs such as evidence-based practice, nursing leadership, community health nursing and communication skills.
-This knowledge and these skills apply to several nursing positions.
+BSN programs prepare nurses with knowledge and skills many diploma programs do not cover.
+Examples of areas of BSN study and skill-development include evidence-based practice, nursing leadership, community health nursing and communication skills.
+Knowledge and skills in these areas apply to a wide variety of nursing positions.

 1. Hospitals Seeking Magnet Designation Need Nurses with Advanced Nursing Education